ifd3f/astrid.tech-old/README.md

 ![Deployment status](https://github.com/Plenglin/astrid.tech/workflows/Deploy/badge.svg?branch=main)

-This website contains my blog, resume, and project portfolio.
+This website contains my blog and project portfolio.
 See the site live at [astrid.tech](https://astrid.tech)!

 Additionally, see its sister repo, the [infra repo](https://github.com/astridyu/infrastructure) for the configurations that deploy it.